Gal-Keshet/EpiTyping/README.md

 * **Important!** All RNA (or DNA) fastq files need to be gz-compressed.
 Single ended fastq files need to have the following namming format: sample-name.fastq.gz, and paired ended fastq files need to have the following format: sample-name_1.fastq.gz/sample-name_2.fastq.gz

 ### Basic parameters
---project_dir: Full path to the the project directory (default: $PWD).

-* **Important-do not be confused between $project_dir (a user parameter) and $projectDir (which is the directory where the software execution file is)**

---fastq_folder: Path to a folder containing the fastq files (default: $project_dir/fastq).
+--fastq_folder: Path to a folder containing the fastq files (default: $PWD/fastq).
 The folder can contain multiple fastq files but they all need to represent samples which were prepared with the same library composition (e.g all paired and unstranded; all single and unstranded etc.)

 --single: Whether the RNA-seq library is single ended (true/false, default: false)